TrinityCore/tc-wiki/how-to/SOAP.md

 Remember that the SOAP client can only recognize failures to connect, or misconfigurations. **It will not know if you've provided an invalid command**.
 So it's up to you to parse the results and decide if the intended result was a success or not.
 Output will be just as if you performed the command on the console.

 Lastly, if you'd rather not rely on the SOAP extension or client, you can form the XML payload and parse the resulting XML response yourself.
+You'll still need the [cURL extension](https://www.php.net/manual/en/book.curl.php), but this is usually available if not enabled by default.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>